Sentence Fragments

 3. That the dog would have to be put outside while the house was fumigated.*

 How to Correct: You can correct a sentence fragment by supplying one or more of the missing elements: the subject, the finite verb, or the completed thoughts.
-Also, a sentence fragment often can be corrected by using a comma instead of a period to separate the incomplete sentence from the sentence that comes before it or after it.
+Also, a sentence fragment often can be corrected by using a comma instead of a period to separate the incomplete sentence from the sentence that comes before it or after it.1.
+He worked on his homework all afternoon.

 2. Because she was new in town and had not met any of her neighbors, she had nothing to do Saturday night.